 Two full prototypes, designated "XHRP-1", were followed by an initial batch of 10 "HRP-1 Rescuer" production helicopters, ordered by the Navy in June 1946.
 A second batch of 10 HRP-1s was ordered later.
 The first production HRP-1 flew on 15 August 1947.
 By that time, the company had changed names to the "Piasecki Helicopter Corporation", with Piasecki as president and chairman of the board.

 The HRP-1 was powered by a Pratt & Whitney R-1340-AN-1 radial piston engine with 450 kW (600 HP).
 The HRP-1 could carry eight troops or 820 kilograms (1,800 pounds) of cargo.
-The front of the fuselage was fabric covered, while the rear was metal covered -- the prototypes originally flew without skinning, both because Piasecki was in a hurry and because it made changes easier, and were then brought up to a more refined standard.
+The front of the fuselage was fabric covered, while the rear was metal covered -- the prototypes originally flew without skinning, both because Piasecki was in a hurry and because it made changes easier, to then be brought up to a more refined standard.
 Early machines had a rounded cockpit; most production went to a flat configuration.
 The fuselage had a "bent" appearance to allow the rear rotor to clear the top of the front rotor, and so the HRP-1 and its direct descendants became known as the "Flying Bananas".

 PIASECKI HRP-1: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ rotor width 12.5 meters 41 feet fuselage length 14.38 meters 47 feet 2 inches height 4.24 meters 13 feet 11 inches empty weight 2,287 kilograms 5,041 pounds max loaded weight 3,130 kilograms 6,900 pounds maximum speed 160 KPH 100 MPH / 85 KT typical cruise speed 95 KPH 60 MPH / 55 KT service ceiling 3,170 meters 10,400 feet range 425 kilometers 265 MI / 230 NMI _____________________ _________________ _______________________